Peluchemoreno/cf-project/README.md

 - Uses IIFE to maintain control over the scope of the app and keep the interface isolated from the inner functions
 - Displays the first 250 pokemon and an accumulation of thier stats
+- Allows for filtering of pokemon by the search bar

 ## Usage